openshift-labs/cloud-native-katacoda/scenarios/debug-app/03-debug.md

 Add the breakpoint.

-`stop in com.redhat.cloudnative.inventory.InventoryResource.getAvailability`{{execute}}
+`stop in com.redhat.cloudnative.inventory.InventoryResource.getAvailability`{{execute T1}}

-Use **curl** to invoke the Inventory API with the suspect product id in order to pause the code execution at the defined breakpoint.
+Click on the plus sign on top of the terminal window and then **Open New Terminal**.
+Use **curl** to invoke the Inventory API with the suspect product id in this terminal in order to pause the code execution at the defined breakpoint.

 > You can find out the Inventory route url using **oc get routes** Replace
 > **INVENTORY-ROUTE-HOST** with the Inventory route url from your project.